enachb/ESPUI/README.md

 _There are many issues with the graph component currently and work is ongoing.
 Consider helping us out with development!_

+### Common Control Errors

+It is possible to on occasion create a control that exceeds the ESPUIs ability to transfer the control to the browser.
+This will be indicated on the UI by converting the control to a label, setting the label control color to carrot and setting the control label and the control value to `*** ESPUI ERROR: Could not transfer control ***`.
+There are multiple ways to adress this error: Decrease the aggregate length of the data attached to the control or increase the size of the transfer buffer by increasing the jsonUpdateDocumentSize and jsonInitialDocumentSize values.
+This condition is also sometimes caused by an incorrect pointer in the label field that points to a stack element that is no longer in scope and therefore contains random data of unknown length.

 # Notes for Development

 If you want to work on the HTML/CSS/JS files, do make changes in the _data_